kurt-hectic/blog/_posts/2025-11-01-wdqms-observability.markdown

 ### Cron-jobs
 Around 25 periodic jobs form the base of WDQMS data-processing.
-Implemented as Kubernetes cron-jobs, these jobs obtain data from different data-sources and aggregate data for display in the system.
+Implemented as Kubernetes cron-jobs, they obtain data from different data-sources and aggregate data for display in the system.
 Cron-jobs run at different times of the day and with varying frequency.
-Since some cron-jobs depend on successful completion of others, the start times are set so that dependent cron-jobs are launched after the completion of jobs they depend on.
+Since some jobs depend on successful completion of others, and WDQMS lacking a scheduler able to orchestrate dependencies between jobs, the start times are set so that dependent cron-jobs are launched after the typical end date of jobs they depend on.
-For example, the data aggregation jobs are launched after the data-fetching jobs obtaining data from NWP centers.
+For example, the data aggregation jobs are launched two hours after the data-fetching jobs obtaining data from NWP centers, which typically run for 90 minutes.
-To optimize the start date of cron-jobs, an overview of the start time, end-time and running time of the various cron-jobs is needed, including their evolution over time and including their variance.
+To optimize the start date, an overview of the start time, end-time and running time of the various cron-jobs is needed, including their evolution over time and including their variance.
 Another reason requiring cron-job runtime parameters was to have a baseline to compare more efficient implementations of the algorithms to.